sejori/peko/README.md

 We can design efficient logging/post-response operations by utilizing the middleware cascade.
 The server returns the response into previously called middleware that implement `await next()` before responding to the client request.
 In this backward cascade the middleware are executed synchronously to minimize the response delay.
 See the below snippet or `middleware/logger.ts` for examples of utlizing the cascade.

 If no matching route is found for a request an empty 404 response is sent.
-If an error occurs in handling a request an empty 500 response is sent.
+If an error occurs in handling a request the exception will not be caught and no response will be given to the client.
 Both of these behaviours can be overwritten with the following middleware:

 ```
 server.use(async (_, next) => {